asyncapi/website/markdown/blog/2024-october-summary.md

 [The Call for Participation is now open](https://pretalx.fosdem.org/fosdem-2025/cfp), and we encourage everyone in the community to apply.
 Deadline for talk submissions is December 15, 2024.
 This is another great opportunity to meet fellow community members!

 ## Should AsyncAPI Initiative Endorse The United Nations Global Digital Compact?
 The United Nations General Assembly has approved the Global Digital Compact, a commitment to ensure digital technologies support sustainable development and human rights.
-AsyncAPI is one of the key standards for event-driven architectures, and we have been asked to endorse the Compact, which aligns with our values of open-source software and collaboration.
-[A vote has been called](https://github.com/asyncapi/community/issues/1577) to determine whether we, as the AsyncAPI Initiative, should endorse the Compact.
+AsyncAPI is one of the key standards for event-driven architectures, and our Executive Director, [Lukasz Gornicki](https://www.linkedin.com/in/lukasz-gornicki-a621914), [has called for a vote](https://github.com/asyncapi/community/issues/1577) to determine whether we, as the AsyncAPI Initiative, should endorse the Compact which aligns with our values of open-source software and collaboration.
 We encourage all community members to participate in the vote and share their thoughts on this important decision.

 ## Spec x Tooling
 We're thrilled to announce that Glee has been migrated to a monorepo structure and is moving its core functionality to a new package called Gleequore, inspired by the Italian word "cuore," which means "heart."